HubTou/conjuguer/README.md

 The data in both the ABU and DELA dictionaries obviously contains errors, often on the same verbs...
 I do not know yet the proportion of correct conjugations.

-I do not have a French localized version yet, which is weird for a French language utility.

 ## BUGS
 There are probably lots of peculiarities that would need specific processing, the verbs conjugated with the "être" auxiliary when used with a pronoun for example.